mennamohsensaad/BST-traversal-report/README.md

 ## Binary Search Trees

-- [ ] Binary Trees as a special case of Trees.
-- [ ] Binary Search Tree (BST) as a special case of Binary Trees
-- [X] Add a an example figures for a Binary Tree
-- [ ] Add a an example figures for a BST

 <!-- This is a comment line in Markdown and HTML -->
 <!-- Comment line are not rendered in the viewed document -->